 SSC GD Books

-It is advisable for candidates to refer books which will help in enhancing their knowledge and improve their skills in different sections of the SSC Constable GD exam.
+It is advisable for candidates to refer books which will help in enhancing their knowledge and improving their skills in different sections of the SSC Constable GD exam.

 Given below are the list of books that the candidates can refer during their preparation: